openbaton/docs/docs/vnfpackage.md

     * ***upload***: Here you can choose between different options (true, false, check).
         * true: choosing this option means to upload the defined image on all the VimInstances.
 It does not matter if an image with the defined name exists or not.
         * false: choosing this option means that you assume that the image (defined in the ids or names) is already present.
-        If the image does not exist, the VNFPackage onboarding will throw an exception.
+        If the image does not exist, the VNF Package onboarding will throw an exception.
         In this case the image (if defined) will be ignored.
-        * check: this option means that the VNFPackageManagement checks first if the image is available (defined in ids or names).
+        * check: this option means that the VNF PackageManagement checks first if the image is available (defined in ids or names).
-        If the image does not exist, a new one with the image defined in the VNFPackage will be created.
+        If the image does not exist, a new one with the image defined in the VNF Package will be created.
         * **Note** Please use quotation marks for this option since the values are handled as strings internally.
-        Otherwise true and false will be handled as a boolean that would lead to a faulty behavior when onboarding a new VNFPackage.
+        Otherwise true and false will be handled as a boolean that would lead to a faulty behavior when onboarding a new VNF Package.
-    * ***ids***: The list of image ids is used to fetch the image from the corresponding VimInstance.
+    * ***ids***: The list of image IDs is used to fetch the image from the corresponding VimInstance.
-        To do it, the manager iterates over all ids and checks if an image with that id exists on the VimInstance.
+        To do it, the manager iterates over all IDs and checks if an image with that ID exists on the VimInstance.
-        The defined ids have a higher priority than the list of names.
+        The defined IDs have a higher priority than the list of names.
         We distinguish between the following cases:
-        * If it finds no image with these ids, it continues with the list of image names.
+        * If it finds no image with these IDs, it continues with the list of image names.
-        * If it finds one image with these ids, this image will be used.
+        * If it finds one image with these IDs, this image will be used.
-        * If it finds multiple images with the same id (should never happen) or multiple ids matching to multiple images, an exception will be thrown because it is not clear which image to use.
+        * If it finds multiple images with the same ID (should never happen) or multiple IDs matching to multiple images, an exception will be thrown because it is not clear which image to use.
     * ***names***: The list of image names is used to fetch the image from the corresponding VimInstance.
         To do it, manager iterates over all names and checks if an image with that name exists on the VimInstance.
-        The list of names have a lower priority than the list of ids.
+        The list of names have a lower priority than the list of IDs.
         We distinguish between the following cases:
         * If it finds no image with that name, an exception will be thrown except you defined the upload option check.
-        Then it will create a new image defined in the VNFPackage.
+        Then it will create a new image defined in the VNF Package.
         * If it finds one image, this image will be used.
         * If it finds multiple images with the same name or multiple names matching to multiple images, an exception will be thrown because it is not clear which image to use.
     * ***link***: This link points to an image available at this URL used to upload the image to the cloud environment.
-        * **Note** Either you have to define the image-link or put the image directly into the VNFPackage if you want to upload a new Image to the VIM by using image upload option `true` or `check`.
+        * **Note** Either you have to define the image link or put the image directly into the VNF Package if you want to upload a new Image to the VIM by using image upload option `true` or `check`.
-            Otherwise a NotFoundException will be thrown and the VNFPackage will not onboard.
+            Otherwise a NotFoundException will be thrown and the VNF Package will not be onboarded.
-            The image-link has a higher priority than the image stored in the VNFPackage directly.
+            The image-link has a higher priority than the image stored in the VNF Package directly.
         * ****Note**** At the moment it is only supported to upload an image by using the `link`.
 Image uploading from an image inside the package is disabled.
 * ***image-config***: All the properties explained below are required to upload the image to the cloud environment properly.
-    In case of creating a new image this configuration will be used.
+    In case of creating a new image this configuration will be used and is obviously mandatory.
-    * ***name***: This defines the name for the image to upload either located directly in the VNFPackage or available via the URL defined in image-link.
+    * ***name***: This defines the name for the image to upload either located directly in the VNF Package or available via the URL defined in image-link.
     * ***diskFormat***: The diskFormat defines the format in which disk type the image is stored.
     * ***containerFormat***: The containerFormat defines the format in which container type the image is stored .
     * ***minCPU***: The minCPU defines the minimum amount of CPU cores for using this image properly.